mirah/pindah/README.md

 ## Usage

-See [Garrett](http://github.com/technomancy/Garrett) for an example of basic usage.
+The <tt>pindah</tt> executable will create a new project starting point given a package name.
+A package is a namespace for your code that is often derived from a domain name you own, but can be any hierarchical identifier as long as it's unique.

-    $ pindah org.example.hello_world # optional path and activity name arguments
+    $ pindah create org.example.hello_world # optional path and activity name arguments

     $ cd hello_world && tree
     .
     |-- AndroidManifest.xml
-    |-- bin
     |-- libs
     |-- Rakefile
     |-- res